-There is usually one big one in Paris, along with several smaller ones in different neighborhoods such as Montmartre, Saint Germain des Près, La Défense, etc. Visit one, or visit them all, with a cup of vin chaud in your hand and your favorite French Christmas songs ringing in your ear.
+There is usually one big one in Paris, along with several smaller ones in different neighborhoods such as Montmartre, Latin Quarter, Saint Germain des Près, La Défense, etc. Visit one, or visit them all, with a cup of vin chaud in your hand and your favorite French Christmas songs ringing in your ear.

-8. Ice-skating at the Eiffel Tower and Grand Palais
+8. Go ice-skating at the Eiffel Tower and Grand Palais.

 Yes, you can ice-skate on the Eiffel Tower.
 And it’s free, apart from paying for the entry to climb to the 1st level.
 The skate rental too is free and while the rink itself is not huge, the view of the city is spectacular.